Akeoott/GitHub-Activity-Fetcher/README.md

 * Remaining Requests
 * Rate Limit Reset time

+> [!IMPORTANT]
-IF THERE ARE ANY ISSUES WITH THE PROGRAM, TELL ME!
+> IF THERE ARE ANY ISSUES WITH THE PROGRAM, TELL ME!

+> [!NOTE]
-> Note: This is an early version.
+> This is early in development.
 More updates may come in the future!
+>
+> It is expected to undergo massive changes.

 Made by Akeoott